Krone History, Family Crest & Coats of Arms

 Early Notables of the Krone family (pre 1700)

-Prominent bearers of the family name Krone during this time period were J. Cron, who was recorded in Hamburg in 1297.
-This is a particularly important record as surnames in German states were in...
+Notable figures of the time with the name Krone were J. Cron, who was recorded in Hamburg in 1297.
+This is a particularly important record as surnames in German states were in their...

 Krone migration to the United States +